labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step3.md

     print(n)  # Nothing will be printed, as the generator is already exhausted
 ```

-You can manually get values from a generator one at a time using the `next()` function:
+You can also manually get values from a generator one at a time using the `next()` function.

 ```python
 # Create a fresh generator